yashgoyal0110/g-clone-next/README.md

 1. Home Search Page `('/')`: This is the main page of the app where users can enter search queries, view suggestions, and initiate image search or voice search.

-2. Voice Search Page `('/speak')`: This page includes the voice search functionality, enabling users to speak their queries.
+2. Voice Search Page `('/speak')`: This page includes the voice search functionality.

 3. Results Page `('/results')`: This page displays the search results for an image uploaded by the user.

+1. **Search Functionality**
+   - Users can type their queries, and the app will display suggestions dynamically as they type.

+2. **Voice Search**
+   - Integrated voice search feature page.

+3. **Image Search**
+   - Users can upload images, and the app will fetch results of the uploaded image.

+4. **Responsive Design**
+   - Tried do design the app as responsive as possible.

+5. **Modular Components**
+   - The app is built with modularity in mind, ensuring it is easy to maintain and extend in the future.
+Each feature is encapsulated in its own component.